C. H. Moore House: History

-Construction was started on the C. H. Moore Homestead by John and Minerva Moore Bishop.
+The house now known as the "C.H.
+Moore Homestead DeWitt County Museum" was originally owned and occupied by John Bishop and his wife, Minerva, who was a sister of C.H.
+Moore.
+Construction was started on the house in the 1870's.
 Mr. Bishop was a prosperous grain and lumber dealer in Clinton.
-Work on the C. H. Moore Homestead was completed in 1867 after the Civil War had ended and life took on a more normal pattern.
-Soon after this, the Bishops lost their only child.
-After Minerva Bishop's death in the early 1880s, Mr. Bishop sold the house to his brother-in-law, Clifton H. Moore.
+Soon after Minerva Bishop's death in 1880, Mr. Bishop sold the house to his brother-in-law, Clifton H. Moore.

-Moore, an educated man, was the first attorney to commence practice in Clinton, having hung out his shingle in 1841.
+Moore, an educated man, was the first resident attorney to commence practice in Clinton, having hung out his shingle in 1841.
 He served as co-counsel with Abraham Lincoln on several cases heard in the DeWitt County circuit court, of which future United States Supreme Court justice David Davis was the presiding judge.

 The west wing of the home was added in 1887 to house Mr. Moore's vast collection of books.
-At the time of his death, he owned approximately 7,000 volumes, the largest collection of books in downstate Illinois.
+At the time of his death in 1901, he owned approximately 5,000 volumes.
+At one point in time, it was reported that Moore had the largest private library in the state of Illinois with the exclusion of Chicago.
 The two-story high library has a vaulted ceiling and stenciled walls.
 There are four-season windows on the upper level, and an iron railing around the suspended upper gallery.
 The furniture and paintings include many of the original Moore furnishings.
 Moore's book collection was left to the city of Clinton upon his death and is now housed at the Vespasian Warner Public Library.

+The C.H.
+Moore Homestead DeWitt County Museum is situated on 10 acres and the house, grounds, covered bridge, and outbuildings (including the 1860's carriage barn, springhouse, and three large structures which house farm implements, railroad items, a telephone exhibit, carriages, buggies, antique cars, and more) are open for tours April through December, Tuesdays-Sundays.